When do I have to pay GST?

 What are the most important points to be aware of in a multiple offer situation for a seller?

-Each buyer’s agent (or dual agent) presents their offer to the seller after hearing each buyer’s agent (or dual agent) the seller discusses each of the offers with the listing realtor; typically the sellers have 1-2 hours to decide of the offers they will accept or counter -you can only counter 1 offer at a time; typically the offers from the buyers are their “best shot” in some instances the seller will ask the best of the offers to submit their final best offer in a second round of offers
+Each buyer’s agent presents their offer to the seller.
+After hearing each buyer’s agent the seller discusses each of the offers with the listing realtor; typically the sellers have 1-2 hours to decide of the offers they will accept or counter -you can only counter 1 offer at a time; typically the offers from the buyers are their “best shot” in some instances the seller will ask the best of the offers to submit their final best offer in a second round of offers

 What are the most important points to be aware of in a multiple offer situation for a buyer?